MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/export-import-unified-routing-live-chat.md

 ms.reviewer: nenellim
 ---

-# Export import data for live chat channel
+# Export import data for the live chat channel

-By using the Configuration Migration tool, you can migrate the unified routing related configurations from the source organization to the target organization for live chat that's configured to use unified routing.
+By using the Configuration Migration tool, you can migrate the unified routing configurations from the source organization to the target organization for live chat that's configured to use unified routing.

 For information on how to use the Configuration Migration tool, see the following articles: